 Temporary Foreign Worker Initiatives

-After more than a decade engaging stakeholders around newcomer services, Immigration, Refugees and Citizenship Canada (IRCC) expanded the mandate of the Windsor Essex Local Immigration Partnership (WE LIP) in 2020-2021 to officially include community efforts focusing on Migrant and Temporary Foreign Workers in our region.
+After more than a decade engaging community partners around newcomer services, Immigration, Refugees and Citizenship Canada (IRCC) expanded the mandate of the Windsor Essex Local Immigration Partnership (WE LIP) in 2020-2021 to officially include community efforts focusing on Migrant and Temporary Foreign Workers in our region.

 The following video highlights the details of this work, including a community led Action Plan and some next steps for 2021-2022: